Skip to main content Skip to footer

 Automate data collection

-Since project monitoring and evaluation rely on a lot of data that evaluate performance and progress, like KPIs, use automation tools to help collect this information regularly.
+Since project monitoring and evaluation rely on a lot of data that evaluate performance and progress, like key performance indicators (KPIs), use automation tools to help collect this information regularly.
 By having automated reports based on real-time information, you reduce the resources and time needed to manually gather this information.
 Software like monday.com allows you to automate reporting so that you can spend less time gathering data and more time analyzing and actioning it.

 Get started